MFlisar/GDPRDialog/README.md

 GDPRLocation location = consentState.getLocation(); // where has the given consent been given long date = consentState.getDate(); // when has the given consent been given int appVersion = consentState.getVersion(); // in which app version has the consent been given
+// check if you can use personal informations or not boolean canCollectPersonalInformation = GDPR.getInstance().canCollectPersonalInformation(alwaysAllowOutsideEAA);
 ```

 Check out the [demo](https://github.com/MFlisar/GDPRDialog/blob/master/app/src/main/java/com/michaelflisar/gdprdialog/demo/DemoActivity.java) for a full working example